JetBrains/kotlin-web-site/pages/docs/tutorials/native/mapping-primitive-data-types-from-c.md

 ```
 </div>

-The `lib-with-code.def` file is enough to compile and run the application or open it in an IDE.
+The `interop.def` file is enough to compile and run the application or open it in an IDE.
 Now it is time to create project files, open the project in
 [IntelliJ IDEA](https://jetbrains.com/idea) and run it.